sharad/guix-more/README.md

 recipes for packages that I am working on.
 They will eventually be sent upstream.
 When this is the case, they will vanish from this repo.

+This repository should only contain free software.
+If you encounter non-free software, please open an issue, email me or ping me on IRC (roptat on freenode).

 How to use these packages?
 ==========================